Vegan Lemon Curd

-Once it’s slightly cooled, put it through a large strainer into a bowl.
-Use a spoon to help ease it through.
+After a few minutes, once it’s slightly cooled, put it through a sieve into a bowl.
+Use a spoon to help push it through.

 This recipe will fill 1/2 – 3/4 of a standard-sized jar.
 It makes enough for at least 24 tablespoons, and I’ve found 1 tablespoon to be the perfect amount for a serving size.
-Of course, if you use less cornflour in the recipe it will be slightly runnier and make a few more servings.
+If you use less cornflour in the recipe, it will be slightly runnier and make a few more servings.

-I hope you enjoy my vegan lemon curd recipe.
+I hope you enjoy this dairy-free lemon curd recipe.
 If you make it yourself, please let me know how you get on by leaving a comment and rating below! xo

 Vegan Lemon Curd